On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Main Results

 \subsection{Excess Risk in Causal Learning}

-In this section, we will characterize the excess risk asymptotically under the causal learning.
-We firstly consider the learning scenario when $P_S(Y|X) = P_T(Y|X)$, which corresponds to SSL if $P_T(X) = P_S(X)$ and covariate shift regime otherwise.
+In this section, we will characterize the excess risk asymptotically under causal learning.
+We first consider the learning scenario when $P_S(Y|X) = P_T(Y|X)$, which corresponds to SSL if $P_T(X) = P_S(X)$ and covariate shift regime otherwise.
 The random vector $\Theta_s$ and $\Theta_t$ can be explicitly written as